The WNBA semifinals are here. Will the Storm open series vs. Lynx rested or rusty?

 “You want to keep a big on her,” Kloppenburg said.
 “I could see using Mercedes on her just because she’s so powerful.

 “We would definitely try to match up accordingly. … You have to have a couple of different ways to go after her, especially if she gets going good.
-She’s so powerful and definitely one of the best centers we’ve ahd in our league.”
+She’s so powerful and definitely one of the best centers we’ve had in our league.”

 Fowles, the 2015 and ’17 Finals MVP, is the only holdover from a Lynx dynasty that won four titles and made six championship appearances during an eight-year span (2011-17).